aws/aws-cdk/CONTRIBUTING.md

 To debug your CDK application along with the CDK repository,

 1. Clone the CDK repository locally and build the repository.
 See [Workflows](#workflows) section for the different build options.
-2. Build the CDK application using the appropriate npm script (typically, `npm run build`) and then run the `link-all.sh` script as so -
+2. Build the CDK application using the appropriate npm script (typically, `yarn build`) and then run the `link-all.sh` script as so -

    ```
    cd /path/to/cdk/app